Massage: Reflexology

 Reflexology, also known as "zone therapy", is an alternative medicine involving application of pressure to the feet and hands with specific thumb, finger, and hand techniques without the use of oil or lotion.
-It is based on a pseudoscientific system of zones and reflex areas that purportedly reflect an image of the body on the feet and hands, with the premise that such work effects a physical change to the body.
+It is based on a pseudoscientific belief in a system of zones and reflex areas that purportedly reflect an image of the body on the feet and hands, with the premise that such work effects a physical change to the body.

 Shiatsu

-Shiatsu (指圧) (shi meaning finger and atsu meaning pressure) is a type of alternative medicine consisting of the fingers and palm pressure, stretches, and other massage techniques.
+Shiatsu (指圧) (shi meaning finger and atsu meaning pressure) is a form of Japanese bodywork based on concepts in traditional Chinese medicine such as qi meridians.
+It consists of finger, palm pressure, stretches, and other massage techniques.
 There is no convincing data available to suggest that shiatsu is an effective treatment for any medical condition.

 Sports massage

 Sports massage is the use of specific massage therapy techniques in an athletic context to improve recovery time, enhance performance and reduce the risk of injury.
 This is accomplished using techniques that stimulate the flow of blood and lymph to and from muscles.
 Sports massage is often delivered before or after physical activity depending on the subject's needs, preferences and goals.
+Sports massages may help with flexibility, pain and recovery but the scientific evidence is mixed.

 Structural Integration

 Structural Integration's aim is to unwind the strain patterns in the body's myofascial system, restoring it to its natural balance, alignment, length and ease.
 This is accomplished by hands-on manipulation, coupled with movement re-education.
-There are about 15 schools of Structural Integration as recognized by the International Association of Structural Integration, including the Dr. Ida Rolf Institute (with the brand Rolfing), Hellerwork, Guild for Structural Integration, Aston Patterning, Soma, and Kinesis Myofascial Integration.
+While the promotion and practice of Structural Integration are generally regarded as quackery, there are approximately 15 schools dedicated to its teachings as recognized by the International Association of Structural Integration, including the Dr. Ida Rolf Institute (with the brand Rolfing), Hellerwork, Guild for Structural Integration, Aston Patterning, Soma, and Kinesis Myofascial Integration.

 Swedish massage

 The most widely recognized and commonly used category of massage is Swedish massage.
 The Swedish massage techniques vary from light to vigorous.
 Swedish massage uses five styles of strokes.
 The five basic strokes are effleurage (sliding or gliding), petrissage (kneading), tapotement (rhythmic tapping), friction (cross fiber or with the fibers) and vibration/shaking.

 The development of Swedish massage is often inaccurately credited to Per Henrik Ling, though the Dutch practitioner Johann Georg Mezger applied the French terms to name the basic strokes.
-The term "Swedish massage" is actually only recognized in English- and Dutch-speaking countries, and in Hungary.
+The term "Swedish massage" is actually only recognized in English- and Dutch-speaking countries, and in Hungary and Israel.
 Elsewhere the style is referred to as "classic massage".

 Clinical studies have found that Swedish massage can reduce chronic pain, fatigue, joint stiffness and improve function in patients with osteoarthritis of the knee.